Package Leaflet: Information for the User

 Nitrous oxide at 50% and oxygen at 50%

-Aluminum and/or steel gas cylinders of 2 liters, 5 liters, 10 liters, 15 liters, and 20 liters (identification with blue and white tip and white body) filled to a pressure of 170 bar, equipped with a residual pressure valve and/or valves with an integrated pressure regulator and a specific outlet connection in both cases.
+Aluminum and/or steel gas cylinders of 2 liters, 5 liters, 10 liters, 15 liters, and 20 liters (identified with a blue and white tip and a white body) filled to a pressure of 170 bar, equipped with a residual pressure valve and/or valves with an integrated pressure regulator with a specific outlet connection in both cases.

 2 | 0.59 |